-Description of Benefit In-Network You Pay Routine Eye Exam (1 per calendar year) Eye exam will include refraction and dilation \$0 Frames and Lens Package You have a choice of: \$100 Benefit toward the purchase and fitting of eyeglasses and pair of lenses or contact lenses at a network optical provider (1 per calendar year) Any amount over \$100 retail price Contact lenses will include conventional or disposable.
-Ultraviolet protection and scratch resistant coating are included in the eyeglass allowance benefit.
+D Description of Benefit In-Network You Pay Out-of-Network You Pay • Routine Eye Exam (1 per calendar year) Eye Exam will include refraction and dilation - \$75 allowance \$0 Any amount over \$75 • Frames and Lens Package You have a choice of: \$100 (combined in and out-of-network) benefit toward the purchase and fitting of eyeglasses and pair of lenses or contact lenses (1 per calendar year).
+Any amount over \$100 retail price Any amount over \$100 retail price Ultraviolet protection and scratch resistant coating are included in the eyeglass allowance benefit.
+Contact lenses will include conventional or disposable.
 The benefit can only be used one time.
 Any remaining benefit dollars do not "roll over" to a future purchase.

-^{} Your routine exam charge will not exceed \$0 at an EyeMed Select Network optical provider.
+Your routine exam charge will not exceed \$75 at an EyeMed Select Network optical provider.
 Please inform the network provider that you are part of the EyeMed Select Network.
+When using an out-of-network provider, you will be responsible for costs above the plan approved amount.
+You are responsible for submitting an EyeMed Vision